 - 1. Pack the sample in enough dry ice to last two days. - 2.
 Include your pools print out from ArizonaSurv as your packing list.
 Make sure your agency name and contact information is visible. - 3.
 Collect and ship the mosquitoes early in the week. - a.
 Do not ship mosquitoes on a Thursday or Friday as they may not arrive before the weekend.
 Ensure that samples arrive during normal business hours. - b.
 Ship them by overnight delivery.

 Thanks again for your help and good hunting!

 The Vector Team

 Vbzd@azdhs.gov

-Office of Infectious Disease Control at (602) 364-3676 (you'd be asked to leave a message).
+Office of Infectious Diseases at (602) 364-3676 (leave a voicemail).